misterikkit/automata/README.md

 automata to generate mazes.
 Before I got as far as writing a fitness function, I found some [useful "genes"][2] on Wikipedia.

+Note: This repo has pretty much abandoned cellular based approaches.

 ## Try it out

 To view an interactive simulation with a random ruleset, run